Pocket Athletic Conference: History

 The Pocket Athletic Conference was established in 1938 with nine founding schools: Cannelton, Chrisney, Lynnville, Mount Vernon, Owensville, Petersburg, Poseyville, Rockport, and Tell City.
 Seven of the nine original schools remain members in some form today.
 Cannelton left in 1971 and is now an independent.
 Mount Vernon left in 1959 to join the Southern Indiana Athletic Conference then a member of the Big Eight Conference before returning to the conference in 2020.
-With the exception of Washington and Pike Central, all members are located within counties along the western end of the Interstate 64 corridor within Indiana.
+With the exception of Washington and Pike Central, all members are located within counties along the western end of the Interstate 64 corridor within Indiana, but those two members are also both along the southern end of the Interstate 69 corridor within Indiana.

 The first current member appeared in 1958 when Poseyville consolidated with Cynthiana, Griffin, and Wadesville to form North Posey.
 Rockport merged with Richland in 1965 to form South Spencer.
 Elberfeld merged with former member Lynnville in 1965 to form Tecumseh.
 Also in 1965, Oakland City and Francisco, both of which joined the PAC in 1939, joined to become Wood Memorial.
 Dale, which had joined in 1939, joined with another former member, Chrisney, to form Heritage Hills in 1972.
 Huntingburg joined the PAC in 1970 from the SIAC and in 1972 consolidated with Holland to become Southridge.
 In 1974, Owensville consolidated with Fort Branch and Haubstadt into Gibson Southern.
 Both Fort Branch and Owensville were members of the PAC at the time.
 Haubstadt was also briefly a member of the PAC.
 That same year Petersburg joined with Winslow, Otwell, and Stendal to form Pike Central.

 Gibson Southern left the PAC in 1979 when the Big Eight Conference was formed, only to return in 1994.
 In 2000, Wood Memorial left the PAC and is now a member of the Blue Chip Conference.
 Tell City, which had left in 1953, rejoined in 2001, also came back from the Big Eight Conference but also from the Southern Indiana Athletic Conference.
 In 2007, Forest Park, located in Ferdinand, officially joined the PAC from the Blue Chip Conference increasing the number of members back to the original nine.

 The conference expanded to thirteen members in 2020, as they accepted former members Boonville and Mount Vernon, as well as Princeton, whose component school, Mount Olympus, was a member from 1939 to 1965, and complete newcomer Washington, all from the now extinct Big Eight Conference.
 In all, the PAC will inherit six of the original Big Eight members with the other two joining the SIAC.

-Since 2000, the PAC has been represented in the state finals seven times.
-The three schools that have represented the PAC recently are Heritage Hills (2000 3A State Champs, and 2004 3A Runner-up), Southridge (2002 and 2006 2A Runner-up and again in 2018 and 2019) and North Posey (2005 2A Runner-up).
+Football divisions

+With 13 teams in the conference, it is not possible for all football teams to play one another (9-game season).
+Thus, the PAC is split into two divisions for football only.